 Typical entry requirements

-The admissions policy for MA Design: Design Management is based on students having a good honours degree in a relevant subject (2.2 or above) or an equivalent qualification in an appropriate discipline.
+The admissions policy for MA Design: Design Management is based on students having a good honours degree in a relevant subject (2.2 or above) or an equivalent standard in other qualifications approved by the University.

 If you would like the opportunity to discuss any details of the course in more detail, please email Pgapply.FBL@southampton.ac.uk